Sailor Pluto: Sailor Pluto

 Setsuna's primary identity is that of a Sailor Guardian.
 Her sailor suit theme colors are black and garnet and in its first iteration has no sleeves and a jewel hanging from the choker.
 These colors never change.
 During the manga's Black Moon arc, she is depicted with a chain of keys around her waist.
-This accessory is included in her Sailor Moon Crystal character design, but was absent from the first anime.
+This accessory is included in her Sailor Moon Crystal character design, but was absent from the original anime.
 She is given specific titles throughout the various series, including Guardian of Change, Guardian of Revolution, Guardian of the Afterlife, and, most commonly, Guardian of Time.
 Her personality is not noticeably different in civilian form, much like the other Sailor Guardians seen.

 Sailor Pluto has power over both time and space and is ordinarily stationed at the Space-Time Door (a time travelling gate) to prevent its use.
 When charged with this duty by Queen Serenity, she was given three "taboos", rules which she was forbidden to disobey: she must not travel through time, she must not abandon her post at the Door, and she must never cause time to stop.
-If she does stop time, her life is forfeit.
+If she does stop time, once time continues she will slowly die.
 Throughout the course of the series, Sailor Pluto breaks all three of these rules.

 As she grows stronger, Sailor Pluto gains additional powers and at key points her uniform changes to reflect this.
-The first change takes place in act 39 of the manga, when she obtains the Pluto Crystal and her outfit becomes similar to that of Super Sailor Moon.
+The first change takes place in act 44 of the manga, when she obtains the Pluto Crystal and her outfit becomes similar to that of Super Sailor Moon.
 She is not given a new title.
 A similar event takes place in episode 167 of the anime and she is given the name Super Sailor Pluto.
-A third form appears in Act 42 of the manga, unnamed but analogous to Eternal Sailor Moon (sans wings).
+A third form appears in Act 49 of the manga, unnamed but similar to Eternal Sailor Moon (without wings).
 In the official visual book for Sailor Moon Eternal, this form was named "Eternal Sailor Pluto".

 Princess Pluto

 In Silver Millennium, Sailor Pluto was also the princess of her home world.
 She was among those given the duty of protecting the Solar System from outside invasion.
-As Princess Pluto, she dwelt in Charon Castle and wore a black gown—she appears in this form in manga act 41 as well as in supplementary art.
+As Princess Pluto, she dwelt in Charon Castle and wore a black gown—she appears in this form in manga act 48 as well as in supplementary art.